 Any person at any time from any place can cross this Bridge of Faith and be cleansed of sin and made righteous.

 Prayer: It seems impossible, Father, that all we have to do is to reach out, grasp Your hand and cross that Bridge.
+But, You never refuse any of us.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 143:2b for no one living is righteous before you.
+Scripture For Today: Do not bring your servant into judgment, for no one living is righteous before you.
+Psalm 143:2b